osrf/gazebo_tutorials/install_on_windows/tutorial_9-0.md

     You should now have an installation of Ignition Math in gz-ws/ign-math/build/install/Release.

-1. In the same Windows shell, configure and build ign-transport
+1. In the same Windows shell, configure and build Ignition Transport

         cd ..\..\ign-transport
         mkdir build